najar1412/vault/README.md

   - dont know the difference difference (visually or programically) between org and personal vault?
 - Orgs
   - if no organisation, redirect user to profile
-- database seeding / need starter items
 - analytics?

-- better item schema, needs to include ship comps, weap sizes, commodidies and scu sizes?
+- better item schema for commodidies and scu sizes?